 PARTICULARS OF CONTRACTS OR ARRANGEMENTS WITH RELATED PARTY

 The Corporate Governance Report contains relevant details on the nature of RelatedParty Transactions (RPTs) and the policy formulated by the Board on Material RPTs.Particulars of Contracts or Arrangements with Related Parties referred to in Section188(1) of the Companies Act 2013 is furnished in accordance with Rule 8(2) of theCompanies (Accounts) Rules 2014 in Form AOC - 2 as Annexure - V.

 MATERIAL CHANGES AND COMMITMENTS

-There was no change in the nature of business of the Company during the year.
-Witheffect from the last week of the financial year ended on March 31 2020 the Company'soperations were materially impacted by lower production lower sales higher Inventory and negative cash generationdue to the lockdown consequent to Covid-19 pandemic.
+There was no change in the nature of business of the Company during the year.Commencing from the last week of the financial year ended March 31 2020 and continuing into the first-half of financial year 2020-21 the Company's operations were materiallyimpacted by lower production lower sales higher Inventory and negative cash generationdue to the lockdown consequent to Covid-19 pandemic.

-There are no other material changes and commitments in the business operations of theCompany since the close of the financial year on 31st March 2020 to the date of thisReport.
+There are no other material changes and commitments in the business operations of theCompany since the close of the financial year on 31st March 2021 to the date of thisReport.

 CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGE EARNINGS AND OUTGO

 The information relating to Conservation of Energy Technology Absorption and ForeignExchange Earnings and Outgo as required under Section 134(3)(m) of the Companies Act2013 read with Rule 8 of the Companies (Accounts) Rules 2014 is given in Annexure - VI.

 CORPORATE SOCIAL RESPONSIBILITY

-Section 135 of the Companies Act 2013 mandates every company having minimum thresholdlimit of net worth turnover or net profit as prescribed to constitute a Corporate SocialResponsibility Committee of the Board formulation of a Corporate Social ResponsibilityPolicy that shall indicate the activities to be undertaken by the Company as specified inSchedule VII to the Companies Act 2013 and duly approved by the Board fix the amount ofexpenditure to be incurred on the activities and monitor the CSR Policy from time to time.Since your Company falls within the minimum threshold limits constituted a CSR Committeeof the Board and formulated a CSR Policy.
+Section 135 of the Companies Act 2013 mandates every Company having minimum thresholdlimit of net worth turnover or net profit as prescribed to constitute a Corporate SocialResponsibility Committee of the Board formulation of a Corporate Social ResponsibilityPolicy that shall indicate the activities to be undertaken by the Company as specified inSchedule VII to the Companies Act 2013 and duly approved by the Board fix the amount ofexpenditure to be incurred on the activities and monitor the CSR Policy from time to time.Since your Company falls within the minimum threshold limits constituted a CSR Committeeof the Board and formulated a CSR Policy.
 The CSR Report forming part of this Report isfurnished in Annexure - VII.

 PARTICULARS OF EMPLOYEES

 The information required pursuant to Section 197 read with Rule 5 of the Companies(Appointment and Remuneration of Management Personnel) Rules 2014 is furnished in Annexure- VIII.

 CASH FLOW STATEMENT